syrkis/virian.org/src/lib/opus/sortsol.md

 category: code
 ---

-SORTSOL is a Uiua based swarm intelligence project, exploring the potential for drone swarms to map and navigate complex environments.
+SORTSOL is a Uiua^[[uiua.org](https://uiua.org)] based swarm intelligence project, exploring the potential for drone swarms to map and navigate complex environments.
 The code is located in the [github.com/syrkis/parabellum](https://github.com/syrkis/sortsol), and is under active development.

 ![The Parabellum environment](/images/sortsol.gif)